 95/5 if I’m feeling particularly bitter about it.

 Plus the whole reason Baldr is stuck down here permanently is because of Loki, so I think I’m allowed to be little bit salty.

 Baldr, by the way, is the god that wasn’t supposed to die.
 He also just so happens to be my brother.
 See where this is going yet?

 Yeah, I killed the unkillable god.
 Hip hop hooray and all that jazz.
 Remember my previous points about it not being my fault and Baldr being my brother?
 I was not happy about it.

-I was also dead pretty soon after so I didn’t have a chance do much about it.
+I was also dead pretty soon after so I didn’t have a chance to do much about it.
 Actually, I did have a chance, but Loki said no to that, too.

-And if you’re wondering about why I’m blaming Loki for everything, (a) it’s his fault, and (b), and well, it’s a long story.
+And if you’re wondering about why I’m blaming Loki for everything, (a) it’s his fault, and (b), well, it’s a long story.

 It all started when me and Baldr were born to Frigg, queen of the Eiser, and basically became instant hits on account of being Odin’s sons and Thor’s brothers.